right-click to download larger image

 2015 South-Central Section Meeting

 The states of Arkansas, Kansas, Louisiana*, Oklahoma, and Texas.

 The states of Coahuila, Nuevo León, Tabasco, Tamaulipas, and Veracruz.

 *Note: The affiliation of the state of Louisiana changed in 1997 from the Southeastern Section to the South-Central Section.

 The GSA Foundation has awarded $4,500 to each of the six GSA sections for student travel grants.
 In order to qualify for these grants, you must be a student member of the South-Central Section of GSA.
 The money, when combined with equal funds from the sections, is used to assist both undergraduate and graduate student members of GSA.The South-Central Section usually makes awards of up to $200.

 Students: In order to be considered for a travel grant, you must:

-- be registered for the meeting to which you are applying for a grant;
+- Be registered for the meeting to which you are applying for a grant; and

-- apply using the online Travel Grant Application Form (available from the "Students" page in the appropriate meeting announcement during the registration period ); and
+- Apply using the online Travel Grant Application Form (available from the "Students" page in the appropriate meeting announcement during the registration period).

 Grant recipients must pick up their reimbursement checks in person with photo ID at the meeting.